Not every item needs to be foldable, but after living here for so long there truly are some things we feel do need that added space saving advantage.

-2) Foldable Dustpan.
 We found that good ole’ fashion sweeping is pretty quick and dependable when keeping dust at bay on a daily basis.
-Brooms in and on its own are flat and easy to store, but man… is it hard to find their companion – dustpan, that can fold up into a thin profile!
-We’ve looked in many places big and small and finally found one in AEON!
-Guess what it was the last one too!
+Brooms in and on its own are flat and easy to store, but man…is it hard to find their companion – the dustpan, that can fold up into a thin profile!
+We’ve looked in many places big and small and finally found one in Aeon!
+Guess what?
+It was the last one too!

-4) Foldable Drying Rack.
 We did a post about hang drying clothes in Hong Kong and we said if you are going to do laundry then best have some kind of drying rack that can fold.
 We got this one from Muji, as it looks minimal and clean.
-By all means, any version is fine, but we just didn’t want bright pink or blue versions from other stores – just sayin’.
+By all means, any version is fine, but we prefer a more muted toned down look.

-5) Foldable Grocery Bags.
 Everyone pretty much has these in Hong Kong because they are compact and environmentally friendly.
 And honestly every time you go shopping, you get loads of plastic bags and then what happens?
-You’re cupboard space is taken up by all those bags!
-So get a couple of these foldable options as they are very very necessary!
-City Super and many other Supermarkets sell these.
-Purchase enough groceries, some places might give you one for FREE!
+Your cupboard space is taken up by all those bags!
+So get a couple of these foldable options as they are very, very necessary!
+City Super and many other supermarkets sell these.
+Purchase enough groceries and some places might give you one for free!

-So these Items aren’t sexy, sleek and stylish but they very much serve a greater purpose – that is to maximize space and minimize footprint in Tiny Hong Kong
+Some of these items aren’t sexy, sleek and stylish but they very much serve a greater purpose – that is to maximize space and minimize footprint in Tiny Hong Kong